massalabs/massa/docs/technical-doc/vm-ledger-interaction.rst

 **Final execution requests**

-Whenever the SCE tells the VM to execute a final block or final miss at slot S (see the [VM block feed specification](vm-block-feed)), the VM first checks if that step was already executed (it should match the first/oldest step in `step_history`).
+Whenever the SCE tells the VM to execute a final block or final miss at slot S, the VM first checks if that step was already executed (it should match the first/oldest step in `step_history`).
 If it matches (it should almost always), the step result is popped out of `step_history` and its `ledger_changes` are applied to the SCE final ledger.

 In the case where the step is not found at the front of `step_history`, it might mean that there was a deep blockclique change, or that there was nothing in `step_history` due to a recent bootstrap for example.
 In that case, `step_history` is cleared, the `Active execution requests` process described above is executed again, and its resulting history item is then applied to the final SCE ledger.